simonimmler/bpic17_project/README.md

 The numbers of the Notebooks correspond to the section in the report

+The final model is placed as an .png in figures and in models as .bpmn under the name "BPMN.bpmn"

 All relevant changes are marked at the corresponding places